galen/PHP-Instagram-API/README.md

 ##Images and Videos

-You can distinguish betwenn images and videos with:
+You can distinguish between images and videos with:

-    $media->getType()
+    Media::getType()

 This will return `video` or `image`.
 Video files can be accessed with `Media::getStandardResVideo()` and `Media::getLowResVideo()`.
 The image methods on a video will return a still of the video.